Travel Information Nepal

 When to Go?

-Perhaps the best time to visit Nepal is the Fall and Spring.
+The best time to visit Nepal is the Spring and the Fall.
+Late February to May is the end of the dry season and is the best season to travel in Nepal.
+Visibility is not that good but the weather is warm, and many of wildflowers are in bloom.
 During October-November, the weather is balmy, the air is clean, visibility is perfect, and the country is lush following the monsoon.
-February-April, the tail end of the dry season, is the second-best period: visibility is not good because of dust, but the weather is warm, and many of Nepal’s wildflowers are in bloom.
+This is the best season for trekking and mountain expeditions.
 In December and January, the climate and visibility are good but it can be chilly and discourage from trekking.
-The rest of the year is fairly unpleasant for traveling: May and early June are generally too hot and dusty for comfort, and the monsoon from mid-June to September obscures the mountains in clouds and turns the trails and roads to mud.
+The rest of the year is fairly unpleasant for traveling: June and early September are generally too hot and dusty for comfort, and the monsoon from mid-June to September obscures the mountains in clouds and turns the trails and roads to mud.

-Several airlines offer domestic air services to different parts of Nepal. , But flights are relatively expensive compared to Public buses.
+Several airlines offer domestic air services to different parts of Nepal.
+But flights are relatively expensive compared to Public buses.
 There are public bus services connecting different cities, but they are uncomfortable and time-consuming.
 However, there are luxury tourist coach services to some cities mainly Kathmandu Chitwan and Pokhara, and vice versa.
 These are aimed specifically at tourists, which has acceptable comfort & timely service.
 There are no trains and no drive-yourself rental cars in Nepal.
 Cars with drivers can be hired.
-Local transport in the Kathmandu Valley and around Pokhara includes metered and unmetered taxis, buses, tempos (three-wheelers), auto-rickshaws, bicycle rickshaws, and bicycles.
+Local transport in the Kathmandu Valley and around Pokhara includes taxis, buses, micro buses, tempos (three-wheelers), bicycle rickshaws, and bicycles.

 Currency & Exchange

 The currency of Nepal is called the Nepalese Rupees.
-The foreign currency exchange rates are set by the Nepal Rastra Bank.
+The foreign currency exchange rates are set by the Central Bank of Nepal.
 There are several government-registered money exchange counters, where you can change your money to local currency.

 Major International currencies such as the US dollar, pounds sterling, Euro, Swiss Frank, Australian dollar are readily accepted.
 If you’re trekking, take enough small-denomination cash in local currency with you to last the whole trek.